Residual-current device: Limitations

 Whole installations on a single RCD, common in older installations in the UK, are prone to "nuisance" trips that can cause secondary safety problems with loss of lighting and defrosting of food.
 Frequently the trips are caused by deteriorating insulation on heater elements, such as water heaters and cooker elements or rings.
 Although regarded as a nuisance, the fault is with the deteriorated element and not the RCD: replacement of the offending element will resolve the problem, but replacing the RCD will not.

+RCDs are not selective, for example when a ground fault occurs on a circuit protected by a 30 mA IΔn RCD in series with a 300 mA IΔn RCD either or both may trip.
+Special time-delayed types are available to provide selectivity in such installations.